PyDataLondon/pydatalondon.github.io/index.md

 ## PyData London Conference 2017

 We are pleased to announce that the Pydata London Conference will be held over the weekend of 5-7 May.
-Our call for proposal has now closed, and the review committee is busily putting together a fantastic schedule for this year's conference.
-We will announce speakers and ticket sales soon - watch this space!
+Tickets have now sold out; if you aren't able to join us in person this year, keep an eye on Twitter and PyData Youtube channel for tweets and videos following the conference.

 ## About us